MarkEWaite/gke-experiment/tutorial.md

 A cluster consists of at least one cluster master machine and multiple worker machines called nodes.
 You deploy CloudBees Core a Kubernetes cluster.

 In this step, you will create your Kubernetes cluster.
-Use  `{CloudBees Account Name}-cb-core2-test` as your cluster name.

-> Your Cloudbees Account name is your email address without the Cloudbees.com.
-> Since my email address is jduska@cloudbees.com, my account is jduska.
-Therefore, my cluster name is `jduska-cb-core2-test`.
+Use a cluster name that you'll remember.

 ### Creating a cluster